Tuesday, January 20, 2009

 This surgery is not commonly used.
 But it can be an option for women who are still not ovulating after losing weight and trying fertility medicines.

-laparoscopy), with general anesthesia.
+Ovarian drilling is usually done through a small incision (laparoscopy), with general anesthesia.
 The surgeon makes a small cut (incision) in the abdomen at the belly button.
 The surgeon then places a tube to inflate the abdomen with a small amount of carbon dioxide gas so that he or she can insert the viewing instrument (laparoscope) without damage to the internal organs.
 The surgeon looks through the laparoscope at the internal organs.
 Surgical instruments may be inserted through the same incision or other small incisions in the pelvic area.